 Happily, the eight truck campers that made our final cut offer the consumer a wide range of choices.
 Some are big and heavy, while others are light and aerodynamic.
 Some are framed in aluminum or wood, while others are made of molded fiberglass.
 Significant differences between the campers are noted here in the individual write-ups.
 Again, this article DOES NOT include truck campers with slide-outs.
 If you’re interested in a truck camper with one or more slide-outs, we will be ranking these soon in future installments here at Truck Camper Adventure.
 Remember, you saw this comprehensive, well-researched list here first, well before Internet copycats with nearly identical lists publish theirs.
 So without further adieu, here are the 10 best long-bed truck campers for one-ton F350-3500 trucks.

-A real standout and the best of the best, the exterior lines and innovative interior of the KingStar Camino 88 make it obvious that this four season camper isn’t just another cookie-cutter truck camper.
-Some of these innovations by KingStar include underfloor storage, a wall-mounted air conditioner, a stainless steel roof, spray foam insulation (R11), and a stainless steel shower.
-KingStar offers five distinct interior layouts, all of which include either an east-west or a north-south cabover bed.
-Camino 88 floorplans offer a generous floor length of 9 feet 2 inches, a center of gravity between 34-36 inches, and can be hauled on either a long-bed (8-foot) or short-bed (6.5-foot) truck though a long-bed works and looks better.
+A real standout and the best of the best, the exterior lines and innovative interior of the Kingstar Camino 88 make it obvious that this innovative, four season camper isn’t just another cookie-cutter camper.
+Some of these innovations include underfloor storage, a wall-mounted air conditioner, a stainless steel roof, R12 spray foam insulation, and a spacious wet-bath.
+Kingstar offers five distinct interior layouts, all of which include either an east-west or a north-south cabover bed.
+Camino 88 floorplans offer a generous floor length of 9 feet 2 inches, a center of gravity between 34-36 inches, and can be hauled on either a long-bed truck.
 The dry weight of the Camino 88 is only 3,330 pounds for a standard Camino 88 build.
-Standard features for this well-equipped camper include a 32 gallon fresh water holding tank, a 20 gallon grey water holding tank, a 6-gallon water heater, two 20-pound propane tanks, three AGM batteries, a Suburban furnace, a Vitrifrigo 3.2 cubic foot DC compressor refrigerator, and pullout tables.
-The best options include two 15-gallon side saddle (three season) fresh water holding tanks, a 600 watt solar power system, Battle Born lithium batteries, a 4-gallon Thetford toilet with a dry bath, and a Truma Combi Eco Plus.
-Starting at $50,960 for the Open Range model, the KingStar Camino 88 is sold factory direct from Houghton, Michigan with about a four-month lead time.
+Standard features for this well-equipped camper include a 32 gallon fresh water holding tank, a porta pottie, a 6-gallon water heater, two 20-pound propane tanks, three AGM batteries, a Suburban furnace, a Vitrifrigo 3.2 cubic foot DC compressor refrigerator, and pullout tables.
+The best options include two 15-gallon side saddle (three season) fresh water holding tanks, a 20 gallon grey water holding tank, a 600 watt solar power system, Battle Born lithium batteries, a 2,000 watt inverter with transfer relay, and an Airhead composting toilet.
+Starting at $39,960 for the Open Range model, the Kingstar Camino 88 is sold factory direct from Houghton, Michigan with about a four-month lead time.

 2. Northern Lite 10-2 EX WET